Free Business Valuation Calculator

 $

-Net income after all operating expenses
+Net income after all expenses

 %